bzigterman/bzigterman.github.io/projects/covid.md

 ## Case Acceleration

-As of Thursday, the 14-day percent change in average new cases was:
+As of Friday, the 14-day percent change in average new cases was:

 - -73% in Champaign County
 - -65% in Illinois
-- -67% in the United States
+- -66% in the United States
-- -35% worldwide
+- -34% worldwide

 <picture>
   <source srcset="https://raw.githubusercontent.com/bzigterman/CUcovid/main/gh_action/new_cases_change_facet.png"